Catalysis in Action via Elementary Thermal Operations: Background

 \section{Background}

-In this section we define the terminology and notation used, while also providing an overview of the state-of-art knowledge and techniques which we applied to develop the results in this paper.
-Our approach in this work is based on the resource-theoretic framework of quantum thermodynamics, where the fundamental limitations to a thermodynamic state transition is studied with respect to a set of \emph{free operations} and \emph{free states}.
-This approach has been fruitful~\cite{Lostaglio15_coherence, Cwiklinski15_PRL, Faist15_GPmap, Korzekwa16_work, Alhambra16_flucwork, Masanes17_3rdlaw, Wilming17_3rdlaw, Ng17_Carnot, Chubb18_finitesize, Korzekwa19_Irr, Woods19_efficiency, YungerHalpern20_photoisomerization} in identifying the additional restrictions that arise due to non-negligible fluctuations and finite size effects for quantum systems that interact with their respective environment.
+In this section we define the terminology and notation used throughout the paper, while also providing an overview of the state-of-art knowledge and techniques which we applied to develop our results.
+Our approach in this work is grounded in the resource-theoretic framework of quantum thermodynamics, which explores the fundamental constraints on thermodynamic state transitions concerning a set of \emph{free operations} and \emph{free states}.
+This approach has been fruitful~\cite{Lostaglio15_coherence, Cwiklinski15_PRL, Faist15_GPmap, Korzekwa16_work, Alhambra16_flucwork, Masanes17_3rdlaw, Wilming17_3rdlaw, Ng17_Carnot, Chubb18_finitesize, Korzekwa19_Irr, Woods19_efficiency, YungerHalpern20_photoisomerization, Shiraishi20_d-maj} in identifying the additional restrictions that arise due to non-negligible fluctuations and finite size effects for quantum systems that interact with their respective environments.